Incerto13/chat/README.md

 ```
 - database ui will be running on `http://localhost:8081` [http://localhost:8081](http://localhost:8081)
 - client will be running on `http://localhost:5173` [http://localhost:5173](http://localhost:5173)

+- Note: the login screen only requires entering a unique name so that you can be identified in the chat room

 ## Testing